 Public transport is the ideal setting for a narrative because when you’ve got a main character and a main opponent, you have to find a way, as writer, to force them together into the same space.
 Howard Suber, in The Power of Film, wrote that almost every popular film could be justifiably called Trapped.
 In Planes, Trains and Automobiles we have a well-off white guy, who is basically living The American Dream, except he is trapped first in his workplace as his boss hems and haws in a board meeting, then we see him trapped in a variety of locations as his transportation continues to let him down.

-Designing Principle: A man learns the true meaning of Thanksgiving when he is forced into the company of a man much less fortunate than he is on Thanksgiving Day one year.
+Sentence Behind The Story: A man learns the true meaning of Thanksgiving when he is forced into the company of a man much less fortunate than he is on Thanksgiving Day one year.

-Story World: A large distance across America, juxtaposed with cramped and unpleasant transportation.
+Setting: A large distance across America, juxtaposed with cramped and unpleasant transportation.

-Symbol Line: The lucky versus the unlucky
+Symbol Thread: The lucky versus the unlucky

 SYMBOLISM IN PLANES TRAINS AND AUTOMOBILES